 Alternatively, demonstrate competency in any background knowledge discipline by taking the appropriate competency exam(s) prior to beginning your first semester of enrollment in MBA courses.
 Exams are offered for each of the background knowledge topics and are administered by the College of Business academic departments.
 Each competency exam can be taken only once.
 A satisfactory score will fulfill corresponding prerequisites.
 Upon request, the MBA office will provide interested students with relevant details.
 Refer to the Economics, Applied Statistics & International Business Department for statistics and calculus competency exams.

 Required Courses (36 Credits)

 The basic MBA program consists of twelve courses, eleven of which are required.

 The twelfth course is a graduate elective in business.

-BA 590 and MGT 590 (capstone courses) must be taken at the end of the program.
+BA 590 and MGMT 590 (capstone courses) must be taken at the end of the program.

 - ACCT 503 Managerial Accounting

 - Prerequisites: ACCT 221/2110 with a grade of B or better –and– ACCT 222/2120 with a grade of B or better